boothe0/CS386GodotProject/reports/Report-9.md

 Camelia:
 - Designed sprite for ranged enemies

+Ethan:
+- Worked on ranged enemy behavior and improving combat mechanics

 ## 2. Retrospective

 1. Appreciations: All the work the artists have done so far in making the game assets look unique and refined.